santiagobasulto/data-analysis-archive/README.md

-# data-analysis-archive
+# Data Analysis Archive

-This repo contains a collection of different analysis I do whenever a question sparks my curiosity
+This repo contains a collection of different analysis I do whenever a question sparks my curiosity.
+I'll keep uploading and updating to this repo.